stonepros/stone/doc/radosgw/multisite.rst

     # ceph osd pool rm default.rgw.log default.rgw.log --yes-i-really-really-mean-it
     # ceph osd pool rm default.rgw.users.uid default.rgw.users.uid --yes-i-really-really-mean-it

-Update the Ceph Configuration File
+Update the Stone Configuration File
 ----------------------------------

-Update the Ceph configuration file on the secondary zone hosts by adding the ``rgw_zone`` configuration option and the name of the secondary zone to the instance entry.
+Update the Stone configuration file on the secondary zone hosts by adding the ``rgw_zone`` configuration option and the name of the secondary zone to the instance entry.